HardHatRacoons/documentation/README.md

 For more information about how to setup docsify, visit [this link](https://docsify.js.org/#/quickstart)

-Before running the docsify site, make sure you have installed all the dependency with `npm i`
+Before running the docsify site, make sure you have installed all the dependency with `npm i docsify -g -complete`

 Then you can run docsify with `docsify serve docs`